E-AUCTION BIDDING IN THE PROCUREMENT PROCESS

 The same can be said for their own contracts and suppliers.
 If a company isn’t keeping up to date with the latest procurement strategies, that company is likely going to lose out on the most competitive suppliers with the best prices.
-This affects long-term cash-flow, long-term savings, and much more.
-An e-auction, however, is a built-in function of most procurement softwares, which allows companies to seek suppliers at the lowest overall cost.
+This affects long-term cash flow, long-term savings, and much more.
+An e-auction, however, is a built-in function of most procurement software, which allows companies to seek suppliers at the lowest overall cost.

 Developing a comprehensive and effective procurement strategy that addresses an organization’s specific procurement needs is an integral aspect of optimizing procurement teams.
 Building an e-auction process into the procurement toolbox elevates procurement teams, and enables stronger, faster, and higher quality procurement actions.

-An e-auction is the process in which a company seeking a supplier puts out a request for bids on a specific contract, and suppliers are then able to submit their best price offers to fulfill that contract.
+An e-auction is a process in which a company seeking a supplier puts out a request for bids on a specific contract, and suppliers are then able to submit their best price offers to fulfill that contract.
 Oftentimes, a company seeking a supplier through an e-auction will first take the time to filter out vendors on any number of stipulations specific to the contract.
 This vetting process is normally conducted through a short survey which provides insight to the company on a few key details.
-Once the company has crafted their short list of suppliers, they can set a date and time; and make the auction live.
+Once the company has crafted its shortlist of suppliers, they can set a date and time; and make the auction live.
 During the e-auction, suppliers will have a chance to bid against one another, until the lowest offer is made.
-At this point the auction is closed, and the company proceeds with the onboarding process for their new found supplier.
+At this point, the auction is closed, and the company proceeds with the onboarding process for their newfound supplier.